montaque-reynolds/montaque-reynolds.github.io/docs/Discussions/week-04.md

 ## Review Exercises

-@niet03 offers what many assume to be a criticism of altruism.
+Friedrich Nietzsche offers what many assume to be a criticism of altruism.
 It is actually one of the more significant criticisms of altruism in philosophical literature.
 One of the more nuanced and complex arguments.

 ### First he takes issue with what he calls conflict betweens instinct of self preservation and selfishness, and our more pro-social emotions.